By the end of this section, you will be able to:

 Defining a Field

-Suppose we have N source charges located at positions , applying N electrostatic forces on a test charge Q. The net force on Q is (see Equation 5.2)
+Suppose we have N source charges , applying N electrostatic forces on a test charge Q, at displacements from the source charges.
+The net force on Q is (see Equation 5.2)

 We can rewrite this as